by Arnie Schoenberg

 * Ecotourism can transfer disease from humans to primates

 I think the story of primate extinction is better told in pictures.
-What is important to remember is the root cause of why people resort to eating other primates: colonialism.
+The problem with the pictures is that they don't explain the root cause of why people resort to eating other primates: colonialism.
 The reason people are hungry is because of how resources are distributed.
 Even with overpopulation, there is enough food in the world to feed everyone.
 It is a question of distribution.
 There are the rich and the poor.
 Colonialism exacerbated existing class distinctions to better extract natural resources and send wealth to Europe.
 Colonialism led to post colonialism, where even after "independence", patterns of corruption continue today.

 It's easy for us to judge people and say we need to stop eating bush meat, but as anthropologists we strive for cultural relativity.
 Imagine your family was starving, and you had to choose between your children or another primate on the verge of extinction.
 Would you let YOUR family starve for the sake of another animal?

-One of the most paralyzing factors in this issue is the history of Europe, the US, and Africa is so long and sordid, that our most well-intentioned actions often backfire.
-Look at the backlash to the recent Kony 2012 campaign.
+One of the most paralyzing factors in primate conservation is the long and sordid history of Europe, the US, and Africa, and our most well-intentioned actions often backfire.
+Look at the backlash to the San Diego based Kony 2012 campaign.
 How can the US claim any moral superiority when they perpetuated slavery and racism?
-How can we claim that we have Africa's best interests at heart, after what what we did in the Congo in 1960--sending the CIA to assassinate the democratically elected leader?
+How can we claim that we have Africa's best interests at heart, after what what we did in the Congo in 1960--sending the CIA to assassinate their democratically elected leader?
+After we propped up the racist South African Apartheid regime?
 The sadness of these pictures goes way beyond the extinction of primates in our generation.
 It reflects a very difficult political situation, where everyone, especially the primates, loses.

 The following inline graphics are linked without permission: